MultiverseLearningProducts/swe/src/mod1/wk2/OAuthExtension.md

-# Mod 1 > Week 2 > Day 3
+# Mod 1 > Oauth Extensions

 ## Overview of the day

 Today we are going to implement the Auth0 client-credentials flow.
 We are then going to outsource our User accounts and authentication to Auth0.
 This is the day when we also start to plan for the final Module project.

 ## Learning Objectives

-  * Use token based authorization to protect resources
+-   Use token based authorization to protect resources

 ## Before we start

-* Create a Auth0 account
+-   Create a Auth0 account

 ## Materials needed